collinbrake/electrakHDCAN/README.md

 - Page 22 of the actuator manual specifies the use of the Proprietary A2 PGN, and on page 24 defines its use for feedback messages.

-  - The book provides a comprehensive specification of this PGN on page 67.
+  - The book provides a specification of this PGN on page 67.
   - It is a peer-to-peer message, or PDU1 format

 - **Decoding the 29-bit ID**